tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner and ClientHelloOuter can lead to an excessive overall size.
 One pathological example is "key_share" with post-quantum algorithms.
-To reduce the impact of duplicated extensions, the client may use the "ech_outer_extensions" extension.
+To reduce the impact of duplicated extensions, the client may use the "ech_outer_extensions" extension which appears in an encoded form of the ClientHelloInner (the EncodedClientHelloInner) that will form the plaintext for encryption..

 ~~~
     enum {